 Overview

-Throughout this An introduction to intercultural competence in the workplace short course from the The Open University UK you’ll look at your own experiences and case studies from employees and employers around the world to analyse the critical role language use, identity claims, and culture can play in interactions you may have with others in a range of professional settings.
-You’ll explore how various cultural backgrounds within a team can result in different working preferences and communication styles and, by developing your own intercultural competence, you’ll improve your communication skills for the modern workplace, enhancing your career and beyond.
+Throughout this An Introduction to Intercultural Competence in the Workplace course from The Open University UK , you’ll explore how various cultural backgrounds within a team can result in different working preferences and communication styles and, by developing your own intercultural competence, you’ll improve your communication skills for the modern workplace, enhancing your career and beyond.

 After successfully completing this short course, you’ll receive a digital badge.
 This can be shared on social media, added to email signatures or act as a certificate.